prajwal-6667/OpeninApp---AI-ML-Assignment-3/README.md

 If you find any issues or have suggestions for improvements, please feel free to open an issue or create a pull request.
 Contributions are welcome!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-You can customize this README as needed, and be sure to replace `yourusername/hinglish-translation.git` with the actual repository URL if you decide to host the code on a platform like GitHub.